Patagonia, Argentina – Chile

 Torres del Paine National Park, a real standout in Patagonia, rocks the title of UNESCO Biosphere Reserve.
 People know this park for its epic scenery that steals the show, and here’s why:

-• Granite Towers: These three awesome peaks named after the park shoot up high touching the sky.
+• Granite Towers: These three incredible peaks, named after the park, shoot up high and touch the sky.

 • Grey Glacier: An eye-catching glacier that pours right into Lake Grey.